 Even so, there are "a relatively low number" of consumer complaints, Hutt says.

-But complaints can be curbed if you "do your homework and ask a lot of questions beforehand," says Hutt.
+Even complaints can be curbed if you "do your homework and ask a lot of questions beforehand," says Hutt.

-Make sure to stick with merchants who have fixed layaway policies -- preferably in writing, says Samter.
+Make sure to stick with merchants that have fixed layaway policies -- preferably in writing, says Samter.
 Some retailers post their layaway information on their websites while others may have an actual contract or pamphlet you can read before you buy.